ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_ReadTheDocs.rst

 Parent Selection Methods
 ------------------------

-The ``pygad.GA`` class has several methods for selecting the parents that will mate to produce the offspring.
+The ``ParentSelection`` class in the ``pygad.utils.parent_selection`` module has several methods for selecting the parents that will mate to produce the offspring.
 All of such methods accept the same parameters which are:

 -  ``fitness``: The fitness values of the solutions in the current population.